Decoding South America's Electrical Plugs: A full breakdown

 Before diving into the types of plugs, it's essential to grasp the concepts of voltage and frequency.
 Voltage refers to the electrical pressure in a circuit, measured in volts (V).
 Frequency refers to the number of times the electrical current changes direction per second, measured in Hertz (Hz).
 These two factors are crucial because incompatible voltage or frequency can damage your electronic devices.

 Most of South America operates on a voltage of 220V and a frequency of 50Hz.
-This is different from North America's standard 120V/60Hz.
-Using a device designed for 120V on a 220V outlet will likely result in irreparable damage.
-Therefore, voltage conversion is often necessary.
+In real terms, this is different from North America's standard 120V/60Hz.
+Because of that, using a device designed for 120V on a 220V outlet will likely result in irreparable damage.
+Which means, voltage conversion is often necessary.

 South American Plug Types: A Country-by-Country Overview